jeong-tae/Deep-COOC.pytorch/README.md

 ## Performance
  - Sometime Deep-cooc model well perform than benchmarks, it depends on hyperparams.
  - They saids that they've got 73.3% accuracy for ResNet-152 but I've got 83.14% after carefully tuning the model.
  - For now, I've got 83.4% accuracy for Deep-cooc model with some trials.
+Still about 2% improvements is needed to reproduce

 ## Usage
  - For training a deepcooc model, do ./deepcooc_CUB2011.sh